NVIDIA-AI-IOT/my-jetson-nano-baseboard/docs/setup.md

 ## 3. Making your boards

 PCBs can be manufactured pretty inexpensively nowadays, so it's possible to make your boards.
 When choosing a manufacturer, consider the lead time, cost, and functionality.
 Many will give you a price estimate directly on their websites when uploading your files.
 Note that some parts, like the 260-pin SODIMM connector will be difficult to solder by hand, so it's helpful to have the manufacturer do that for you (not all support assembly).
+If you do have to solder complicated components by hand, it's helpful to order stencils, which will allow you to deposit solder paste very precisely.
+Some places will add them in for free or cheaply when you place your order.

 Manufacturers will ask for Gerber files (provided as `manufacturing/gerbers_release.zip`), which contain instructions on where to lay copper on each layer.
 Drill files, also in that .zip, are also necessary to drill vias.
 If you are asking for assembly, the `manufacturing/assemble-top-pos.csv` is required.